 |1y Target Est||N/A|

 In this series, we’ll discuss analyst ratings and recommendations for gold miners, starting with Barrick Gold.
-Of the 24 analysts covering Barrick Gold (ABX), only 29% have “buy” recommendations on the stock.
-Among the senior miner stocks (GDX), Barrick has the lowest percentage of “buy” recommendations.
-63% of the analysts rate the stock as a “hold.”
-The remaining 8% recommend a “sell” for Barrick’s stock.
+Of the 24 analysts covering Barrick Gold (ABX), only 25% recommend “buy” for the stock, the lowest percentage of “buy” recommendations among senior miner stocks (GDX).

 For now at least, Barrick Gold Corp. seems to have escaped a tax crackdown in Zambia that has embroiled fellow Canadian miner First Quantum Minerals Ltd.

 Among the senior mining companies under review in this series (GDX), Newmont Mining (NEM) is currently trading at the highest EV-to-forward EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of 8.3x.
 NEM is also trading at an 11% premium to its trailing-five-year average multiple and at a 30.4% premium to the peer average.
 Its strong project pipeline is also encouraging analysts to revise their estimates upward.